When Do Babies Sleep Through the Night? (Real Ages + What Actually Helps)

 But hear this loud and clear:

-Crying doesn’t mean you’re a bad mum.
+Crying doesn’t mean you’re a bad mum or that you’re doing anything wrong.

 It just means your baby has a need – or an emotion they’re working through.